 Do you provide Travel Insurance?

-Kagera Safaris does not provide travel insurance to clients.
-It’s the responsibility of the Agent/Client – All clients must have an adequate insurance for the duration of the tour, which should include evacuation cover in case of an emergency
+Wild Travel Safaris does not provide travel insurance to clients.
+It’s the responsibility of an Agent or the Client.
+All of the clients must have the adequate insurance for the duration of the tour, which should include evacuation cover just in case of an emergency